-During the latter half of the second semester, the student will take the two-part comprehensive exam.
-The goal of the exam is to test reading comprehension, close reading and analytical skills.
-Part A of the exam will take place on-campus over four hours.
+During the second semester, students will continue reading and meeting with committee members.
+The two-part comprehensive exam will take place the week that theses are due to the Graduate College.
+The goal of the exam is to test reading comprehension, close reading, and analytical skills.
+Part A of the exam will take place on campus over four hours.
 For Part A, students are only allowed to have the list with them (no notes, books, etc.).
-Part B will be a take-home portion that the candidate will complete over a 72-hour period immediately following Part A. Ideally, the first part of the exam will be taken at the beginning of the week in which theses are due to the department chair and the second half of the exam will be completed by the end of that week.
+Part B will be a take-home portion that the candidate will complete over a 72-hour period immediately following Part A.

 For literature exams, Part A will provide students with 6 passages from primary texts on the exam list: the student will choose 5 of these passages to identify and explicate.
 Part B will comprise three essay questions, each of which will ask students to make connections between the primary and secondary texts: the student will choose two of the questions and produce a 4-6 page (double-spaced) response to each.
 Each faculty member on the committee will choose two passages from the exam list of primary texts for Part A and write one question for Part B.

 For Rhetoric and Composition exams, Part A will provide students with 6 questions about texts from the focus area: the student will choose 5 of these questions to answer.
 Part B will comprise three essay questions drawing from the focus area and the secondary area: the student will choose two of the questions and produce a 4-6 page (double-spaced) response to each.
 Each faculty member on the committee will write two questions for Part A and one question for Part B.